 The spread of the virus has caused us to modify our business practices (including employee work locations and cancellation of physical participation in meetings) in ways that might become detrimental to the operation of our business (including working remotely and its attendant cybersecurity risks).
 We may take further actions as may be required by government authorities or that we determine are in the best interests of our employees and policyholders.
 There is no certainty that such measures will be sufficient to mitigate the risks posed by the virus or otherwise be satisfactory to government authorities.
-Our operations could be disrupted if key members of our senior management or a significant percentage of our workforce or the workforce of our agents, brokers or service providers are unable to continue to work because of illness, government directives or otherwise.
+A return to work in the office environment could result in an outbreak of COVID-19 illness affecting a large number of the Company's employees and/or require a large number of employees to self-quarantine.
+Our operations could be disrupted if key members of our senior management or a significant percentage of our workforce or the workforce of our agents, brokers or service providers are unable to continue to work because of illness from COVID-19, government directives, loss of childcare or eldercare resulting from the closure of schools and/or child or senior care facilities, or otherwise.
 For a further discussion of these risks, see "We rely on our systems and employees, and those of certain third-party vendors and service providers in conducting our operations, and certain failures, including internal or external fraud, operational errors, systems malfunctions, or cybersecurity incidents, could materially adversely affect our operations" in "Part I-Item 1A-Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.